Bast (Marvel Comics)

 Bast appears in the live-action Marvel Cinematic Universe (MCU) film Black Panther (2018) and was interpreted by Akosia Sabet in Thor: Love and Thunder (2022).

 Publication history

 Bast or Bastet is an ancient Egyptian goddess represented as a black cat.
-Bast first appeared in Marvel comics alongside Black Panther in Fantastic Four #52 as an idol.
+Bast first appeared in Marvel comics alongside Black Panther in Fantastic Four #52 as an idol, referred to as a male deity, the Sacred Black Panther.